Indigenous Health Nursing Research Virtual Symposium

 Celebrating the Past, Responding to the Present, While Co-creating a Vision for the Future of Indigenous Health Nursing & Research: International Year of the Nurse and Midwife

 "The greatest test of your professionalism will be your ability to apply your knowledge in a practical way, to put yourselves at the service of those communities and individuals whose need is greatest."
 (Jean Goodwill, RN, LLD)

 Weyt-k!
 Welcome to TRU.

 On behalf of Thompson Rivers University (TRU), School of Nursing (SON) we are pleased to invite you to attend our inaugural Indigenous Health Nursing Research Symposium.
-To be held on the Kamloops campus March 16-20, 2020 in Secwepemc territory.
+Virtual series beginning October 19, 2020.